-SoundCloud‘s massive content library contains more than 265 million songs and podcasts.
-To get full access to the library, however, you’ll need a SoundCloud Go+ subscription.
+SoundCloud‘s massive music library contains more than 265 million songs and podcasts.
+To get full access to the content library, however, you’ll need a SoundCloud Go+ subscription.

 As far as monolithic streaming apps go, SoundCloud is one of our top choices.